(Above) Mariana Tellería ("Dios es inmigrante", 2019) and Carlos Huffmann (below) "Hito de frontera", 2019).

 A classic fugazzeta at El Cuartito was followed by 1h walk to the Museo de Arte Moderno de Bellas Artes in San Telmo, with a short diversion to El Ateneo bookstore (below).

 At the Museo de Arte Moderno de Buenos Aires: "Una Historia de la imaginación en la Argentina", subtitled "Visiones de la Pampa, el litoral y el altiplano desde el siglo XIX a la actualidad", one of the most interesting shows in town.
-We wished we had seen it earlier in what has been a busy week.
+We wished we had seen it earlier as a means of introduction to the historical and artistic context.
 It included 250 works from different geographical points of the country, selected around their representation of nature, the feminine body and violence.
 It was curated by Javier Villa, Chief Curator at the Museo de Arte Moderno de Buenos Aires.

 (Above) Works by Calixto Mamani and exhibition views below.